seton-develops/Landmark-Assisted_CycleGan-Implementation/README.md

 To ensure that you can run our model without any error, you should create a conda environment using the provided `.yml` file.

+Make sure you install the environment to your Jupyter notebook as well.
 Run:

 `conda env create -f environment.yml`